Epiforge/Extensions/Design/direct-subscription.md

 **Every subscription is to the value of some subexpression.** So the question of whether a fixed set of subscriptions can reproduce the graph's set is exactly the question of whether those particular values can change.

-**Eligibility is a property of the observer, not of the expression.** Five options and one ignored-property registry decide whether each of those subscriptions happens at all.
-The analyser takes the observer's configuration as input, and the same lambda may be eligible under one observer and not under another.
+**Eligibility is a property of the configuration, not only of the expression.** Five options and one ignored-property registry decide whether each of those subscriptions happens at all.
+The analyser takes `ExpressionObserverOptions` as input — the configuration itself, not an observer holding it — and the same lambda may be eligible under one configuration and not under another.

 ## The eligibility rule, as derived